e-conomic/studylab-sessions/README.md

 ### Next steps.
 * Branching and merging.
-* Pull Requests on github.
+* Pull Requests on github

 # Links